rbowsley/lamplighthelp/source/52-1-2_How_to_Create_Workareas_and_Subworkareas.markdown

 You can add, edit and delete them in the same place, although both editing and deleting have implications for future reporting.
 (For more on this see [16.6.1 System Administration - Adding and Editing {{Workarea}}s](/help/index/p/16.6.1).).

-Please note, the system admnistration page has been updated since this video was made.
+Please note, the system administration page has been updated since this video was made.
 The screen that is shown at 1 minute 40 no longer looks like this.
 You will now need to look for the {{workarea}}s list in the 'Manage Custom Fields and Dropdown Lists' section, under the '{{Activity}} Records' heading.

 ![Adding {{Workarea}}s](52.1.2a.png)